hype01/hypohype/README.md

 # hypohype
-Software to optimuze a Dutch mortgase
+Software to optimise Dutch mortgages.

+Improvements on a previous project based on Excel